Skip to main content

 IDUN was developed by IDUN Interactive.

-IDUN has received positive reviews from players.
+IDUN has received mostly positive reviews from players.
 Most players liked this game for its story but disliked it for its grinding.

 IDUN is a single player game.